Know someone who needs a little help with Christmas, Valentine’s Day, Mother’s Day, Father’s Day or maybe birthday gifts?

 - Bake her a cake or favorite cookies

-- Take her to a movie
+- Take their parent to a movie

 - Make a special card using the computer